 What happens if I refuse a Guard Response?

 If you opt-out of Guard Response and neither you nor your emergency contact can be reached, no guard will be sent.
 Depending on the rules of the area where you live, however, this may also mean that the Central Monitoring Station will be unable to dispatch local emergency responders or the local emergency responders may refuse to respond to the dispatch.

 If you opt-out of Guard Response and your or your emergency contact answer the phone call from the Central Monitoring Station, you will be given a one-time option to have a Guard Response service go to your home to verify that there’s a true emergency.
-If you request this service, you will be charged a fee of $75.00 for the first 20 minutes and $1.25 per minute fee thereafter.
+If you request this service, Ring will bill you for a fee of $75.00 for the first 20 minutes and $1.25 per minute fee thereafter.